 Acropolis of Athens, Greece

 If you don’t visit Acropolis hill is like never being in the city.

 The ancient Greek ruins of Acropolis are an attraction that is known all over the globe.

-All your friends will ask you if you did that.
-Apart from the great view, you will find this well preserved monument to be more than just ancient stones.
-Do a little homework and you will find out how its architecture and real meaning affected many civilizations.
+All your friends would ask you if you did that.
+Apart from the great view, you will find this well-preserved monument to be more than just ancient stones.
+Do a little homework, and you will find out how its architecture and real meaning affected many civilizations.

 New Acropolis Museum